pulcher/ignite-learning-paths-training-aiml/aiml10/workshop-content/workshop-task3.md

 # Create Azure Function Resources

 It is assumed that the following commands are run in the same directory as the actual Function and you have logged into the Azure CLI using ```az login```

+Or use the Azure Cloud Shell in the Azure Portal to run the two create functions and then head back to VS Code to run the publish function code.

 1. Run the following Azure CLI Commands to create the appropriate resources and publish the function: